shafr/shafr.github.io/_audio_books/doc_ford/003-the-man-who-invented-florida.md

 Another great narration by Dick Hill.

-Like Atlas Shrugged, I was not really sure up untill first few hours what is going on and where are they going with this book.
+Like Atlas Shrugged, I was not really sure up until first few hours what is going on and where are they going with this book.

-I've started my Doc Ford aquaintenance from a third book, probably there was some context which would help me with the book.
+I've started my Doc Ford acquaintance from a third book, probably there was some context which would help me with the book.

 Great personalities and performances.
-Intersting plot twists.
+Interesting plot twists.

 Compared to first two books it has different pacing and style of narration, I would say it's more comedy than detective or adventure, more description of personalities than events.